SNAP Benefits in Maryland: How to Apply and Qualify

 How to Contact EBT Customer Service in Maryland

-Live agent hours are not posted online, so you will need to call for the current schedule or leave a voicemail.
+• Hours: Live agent hours are not posted online.
+Call for the current schedule or leave a voicemail.

 See Maryland EBT Customer Service Contacts